Beta8397/virtual_robot/README.md

 To use:

+  1. Make sure you have the Java JDK installed on your PC.
+Also, install the free Community Edition of JetBrains IntelliJ IDEA.
+  2. Download the virtual_robot .zip, and extract contents.
+Open the project in IntelliJ.
-  1. Write your OpModes in the teamcode package, and register them in the opModeList.OpModes class.
+  3. Write your OpModes in the teamcode package, and register them in the opModeList.OpModes class.
 These must extend the LinearOpMode class, and must include a runOpMode method.
-  2. Run the application.
+  4. Run the application.
-  3. Use Configuration dropdown box to select "Two Wheeled Bot" or "Mechanum Bot".
+  5. Use Configuration dropdown box to select "Two Wheeled Bot" or "Mechanum Bot".
 The configuration will be displayed.
-  4. Use the Op Mode drop down box to select the desired OpMode.
+  6. Use the Op Mode drop down box to select the desired OpMode.
-  5. Prior to initialization, position the robot on the field by left-mouse-clicking the field (for robot position), and right-mouse-clicking (for robot orientation).
+  7. Prior to initialization, position the robot on the field by left-mouse-clicking the field (for robot position), and right-mouse-clicking (for robot orientation).
-  6. Use the INIT/START/STOP button as you would on the FTC Driver Station.
+  8. Use the INIT/START/STOP button as you would on the FTC Driver Station.
-  7. To use the virtual gamepad: mouse drag on the left and right joysticks; press the A,B,X,Y buttons.
+  9. To use the virtual gamepad: mouse drag on the left and right joysticks; press the A,B,X,Y buttons.
+  10. If desired use the sliders to introduce random and systematic motor error.